 Install the operating system requirements by executing the following commands:

-sudo apt-get update && apt-get install build-essential libssl-dev libffi-dev python3-dev zlib1g-dev
+sudo apt-get update && sudo apt-get install build-essential libssl-dev libffi-dev python3-dev zlib1g-dev

 To make things as easy as possible we are going to use PyEnv.
 It’s a tool that will install Python for you with all the requirements and also manage to adjust the environment we are running in.

 The following steps are the same for all distributions.